alexa221/Predicting-Intimate-Partner-Violence-using-ML-algorithms/README.md

 ##### 5. Evaluate the model using the evaluation metric

 ## Train-Test Split
-Training set (80%), and a Testng set(20%).
+we split the dataset
-A. 80% for training set used to  train the model
+A. 80% for training set used to  train the model.

-B. 20% for testing set used to evaluate the model performance. it only used once a model is completely trained using traind and validationset
+B. 20% for testing set used to evaluate the model performance. it only used once a model is completely trained using traind and validationset.

 ## Model Evaluation